-A. Basic Framework
+A. BASIC FRAMEWORK

-With regard to athletics, OCR's policies mandate compliance with Title IX through the provision of equal opportunities in three areas:54 participation opportunities,55 athletics scholarships,56 and other treatment and benefits.57 Generally, the governing principle for financial assistance for sports is that all such assistance "should be available on a substantially proportional basis to the number of male and female participants in the institution's athletic program."
-The standards apply to schools from the primary to the intercollegiate level.58 student body); see also Favia v.
-Ind.
-Univ. of Pa., 7 F.3d 332, 335-36 (3d Cir.
-1993) (discussing how female athletes successfully challenged the university's decision to cut women's teams).
+With regard to athletics, OCR's policies mandate compliance with Title IX through the provision of equal opportunities in three areas: participation opportunities, athletics scholarships, and other treatment and benefits.
+Generally, the governing principle for financial assistance for sports is that all such assistance "should be available on a substantially proportional basis to the number of male and female participants in the institution's athletic program."
+The standards apply to schools from the primary to the intercollegiate level.